opencog/cogserver/opencog/network/README.md

 ----
 The idea of a network console server seems to be so generic that you might think that there would be dozens of such servers to choose from.
-No such luck: I was unable to find even one  generic network server.
+No such luck: back around 2008, I was unable to find even one  generic network server.
 It seems that no one has ever felt the need to create and publish one, as a generic tool.
 Oh well.
 So here we are.

+Since then ... the world has changed, and now there really are dozens of such servers.
+The strongest contender (that provides a C++ interface;
+we need C++ to interact with the AtomSpace) is [libhv](https://github.com/ithewei/libhv).
+Most of code here, such as `ServerSocket.cc` cuould be ripped out and replaced by `libhv`.
+But no
+matter: the current code is stable, it works, its fast, it's debugged.
+So no changes are planned.

 Operation
 ---------